How to Make Your Website EAA Compliant – Your 6-Step Guide

 Who Must Comply with EAA Website Regulations?

-If your business offers products or services in the EU, you’ll need to comply with EAA website regulations – even if you’re based outside the EU.
-This applies to any website serving EU customers or providing digital services accessible to EU residents.
+If your business serves customers in the EU, you must comply with EAA website regulations – even if you’re based outside the EU.

 There are some exceptions to EAA compliance, such as microenterprises with fewer than 10 employees and annual revenues below €2 million.
 But even if this applies to you, we recommend making your website accessible to people with disabilities.